This term is used to describe a fluid-filled cavity.

 The serous membrane is the epithelium (squamous) and its associated underlying loose connective tissue.

-This cavity is surrounded by a membrane of mesodermal origin at the origin of various organs such as the dermis, the blood circulatory system, among others.
+This cavity is surrounded by a membrane of mesodermal origin at the origin of various organs such as the dermis, and the blood circulatory system, among others.

 - It leaves room for the growth and movement of organs such as the digestive tract or the heart.